Monica-Duarte11/Final-Project-SkillScanner/README.md

 * Data Engineering

 A total of 1842 data profiles were scrapped from Linkedin (73% were data scientist) via API Rest.
-After Top50 skills per each job category were extracted, we got a total of 80 different skills.
+After that, Top50 skills per each job category were extracted, we got a total of 80 different skills.
 Refer to notebook `Get_skills.ipynb`.

 ### 2.2 Provide data-driven insights by means of Exploratory Data Analysis.